IngSW24/easymotion-app/README.md

 ### Versioning

-To deploy a release, you have to tag the corresponding commit with the following syntax:
+To deploy a release, you need to tag the corresponding commit with the following syntax:

 - `v<MAJOR>.<MINOR>.<PATCH>`: Production release
 - `v<MAJOR>.<MINOR>.<PATCH>-beta`: Staging release